trofi/trofi.github.io.gen/posts/241-nix-gc-speedup-improvements.md

 ...
 ```

-Again, actual file deletion is only 6 times slower than GC dry run.
+Again, actual file deletion is only 6 times slower than `GC` dry run.
-Alive set after GC is 15K packages with 34GB storage.
+Alive set after `GC` is `15K` packages with `34GB` storage.

-The speed of removal is about ~800 store paths (packages)
+The speed of removal is about `~800` store paths (packages)
 per second.
 How many packages per second can your distribution delete?
 Does it scale well with amount of packages already installed in system?

-# Parting words
+## Parting words

 Garbage collection should take no more than one minute :)

-It was surprisingly easy to get ~30x speedup of garbage collector with
+It was surprisingly easy to get `~30x` speed up of garbage collector with
 a two-liner patch.
 The improvement will help systems with default
-**nix.conf** configuration.
-Upcoming **nix-2.8** will contain the
+`nix.conf` configuration.
+Upcoming `nix-2.8` will contain the
 improvement.

-Initially I was fooled by **perf top** output and optimised the parser
+Initially I was fooled by `perf top` output and optimized the parser
 to get 25% speedup.
 The real bug was in tracking visited nodes.

 Have fun!